 East Peoria History

-By Norma Smith
+History provided by Norma Smith

 Located in Central Illinois, East Peoria has long drawn life from the Illinois River and from the rich soil and natural resources of its location.
 From the time of the earliest Indians through its development as a suburban manufacturing community, East Peoria, with its rich plain, scenic hills and abundant water, has grown and prospered.